rwblickhan/astro-rwblickhan.org/src/content/newsletters/just-chilly-enough-for-winter-but-no-rain.md

 ---

 I’ve run out of holidays to wish!
 Although I suppose Diwali and Halloween are coming up.
 In any case, have a good week.

+[^note1]: Yes, yes, I know.
+Sadly there’s a lot of things you’re supposed to know as an adult that sometimes just don’t get passed down.
+[^note2]: I’ve never really preferred these podcasts that are just “two people talking”, since they often feel like an unedited ramble, with no narrative or themes.
+I tend to skip boring questions, get lost in the conversation, and give up on the episode.  _Conversations with Tyler_ and _Ones & Tooze_ are the exceptions that prove the rule. _Conversations_ is mostly engaging from the sheer weirdness of Tyler Cowen’s questions, while _Ones & Tooze_ is a conversation in name only — in practice, Adam Tooze takes over most episodes with an economic narrative.
+Otherwise, I strongly prefer public-radio-style narrative podcasts.